What are Probiotics and The Benefits of Probiotics - Teelixir

 Probiotics for Immunity

-Probiotics play a crucial role in supporting immune function in women.
-Since 90% of the immune system resides in the gut, promoting the colonization of beneficial bacteria helps maintain a healthy gut barrier, reducing the risk of immune responses triggered by a leaky gut.
-Probiotics also help modulate the immune system and can be beneficial for women with autoimmune conditions.
+Probiotics are thought to play a role in supporting immune function in women.
+Since 90% of the immune system resides in the gut, promoting the colonization of beneficial bacteria may help maintain a healthy gut barrier.
+Probiotics may also contribute to general wellbeing.

 Probiotics for Skin Health